Home Page

 Until the "feel" of the boat's

-safety on a reach is familiar ( a combination of the speed against the
+safety on a reach is familiar ( a combination of judging the speed against the

 wind strength, any sensation of the boat hesitating and checking as bows

-drive into the water, and good balance ready to move weight aft) a
+drive into the water, with good balance ready to move weight aft) a

 Alex comments from the pairs race